klavinslab/aquaverse/docs/protocol_developer/tutorial_operations.md

     # 3. Store the plates
   end

-  # Provision a fresh agar plate for each operation in the given list.
+  # Provision the indicated number of fresh agar plates
   #
-  # @param operations [OperationList] the list of operations
+  # @param count [Integer] the number of plates
   def get_plates(count)
     show do
       title "Get fresh agar plates"